-- Referral required. - † Your provider must obtain prior authorization from our plan.

-Physician/Practitioner services, including doctor's office visits

-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: consultation, diagnosis, and treatment by a physician or practitioner. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Phone, E-Visits and Video Visits are a covered benefit for contracted providers and for contracted mental health providers. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal diseaserelated visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location
+Your provider must obtain prior authorization from our plan.
+What you must pay when you get these services Physician/Practitioner services, including doctor's office visits \$0 copay for each Medicare-covered primary Covered services include: care visit.
+Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist \$15 copay for each Medicare-covered physician specialist office visit.
+Basic hearing and balance exams performed by your specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including consultation, diagnosis, and treatment by a physician or practitioner. \$35 copay for each Medicare-covered procedure in a physician specialist's office.
+You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal \$35 copay for each Medicare-covered visit with other health care professionals (such as nurse practitioners and physician assistants). b) c) c) For additional telehealth benefits, you pay the same cost-sharing you would for an in-person visit.
+Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances